Yom-Tov Lipmann-Muhlhausen: Sefer HaNitzachon

 Lipmann's reputation is dependent, mainly, upon his Sefer HaNitzachon (ספר ניצחון).
 The book aimed to deal with the acute problems of conversion to Christianity among German Jews.
 That a rabbi in the 15th century should occupy himself with the Latin language and the New Testament was certainly a rare thing.
 Lipmann was compelled to justify himself (§3) by referring to the saying of Rabbi Eliezer, "Know what thou shalt answer to the heretic".

 The whole work consists of 354 paragraphs, the number of days in the lunar year.
-Each paragraph, with the exception of the last eight, beginning with a passage of the Bible, upon which the author founds his argument.
+Each paragraph, with the exception of the last eight, begins with a passage from the Bible, upon which the author derives his argument.
 Thus his arguments rest upon 346 passages taken from all the books of the Old Testament.
 The last eight paragraphs contain his dispute with the convert Peter.

 In the introduction, Lipmann says that he divided the work into seven parts to represent the seven days of the week.
-The part for the first day contains the arguments against Christians; that for the second day those against the Karaite interpretation of the Bible; those for the remaining five days contain several interpretations of obscure Biblical passages that are likely to mislead students; the reasons for the commandments; arguments against atheists; arguments against the Karaites and their rejection of the Talmud; and an account of the sixteen things which comprehend the whole of Judaism and which, after being indicated in the Pentateuch, are repeated in the Prophets and Hagiographa.
+The part for the first day contains the arguments against Christians; those for the second day against the Karaite interpretation of the Bible; those for the remaining five days contain several interpretations of obscure Biblical passages that are likely to mislead students; the reasons for the commandments; arguments against atheists; arguments against the Karaites and their rejection of the Talmud; and an account of the sixteen things which comprise the whole of Judaism and which, after being indicated in the Pentateuch, are repeated in the Prophets and Hagiographa.